cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

         fail_error("Input file is not in CSV format")
 ```

-Then in the terminal, run the python script with the following terminal command:
+You should just be able to paste the above code into the file and save it (though your course staff encourage you to read through it!).
+Finally, in the terminal, run your code with the following command:

 ```bash
 python3 process.py periodic-table.csv